-Anne Reeve, Associate Curator, Hirshhorn Museum and Sculpture Garden
+Anne Reeve, Curator, Hirshhorn Museum and Sculpture Garden

-From 2009-2018 Reeve worked for Glenstone, a private museum in Potomac MD, where she organized long-term presentations by artists On Kawara and Robert Gober in conjunction with a large-scale architectural expansion.
-She developed the accompanying catalogues Robert Gober and On Kawara, published on the occasion of the expansion’s opening in Fall 2018.
-At Glenstone she oversaw the permanent outdoor installation of the sound work FOREST (for a thousand years…) by Canadian artist duo Janet Cardiff and George Bures Miller (2017); and contributed to the exhibitions Fred Sandback: Light, Space, Facts (2015-2016) and Peter Fischli and David Weiss (2013-2014).
-She originated the institution’s Oral History Program, interviewing over fifty collection artists including Jo Baer, Matthew Barney, Hilla Becher, Mike Kelley, Barbara Kruger, Martha Rosler, Cindy Sherman, Jeff Wall, and many others.
-In 2014 she organized Glenstone’s annual Roundtable symposium on the topic of the Artist Interview, exploring the interview format as both document and practice.
+From 2009 to 2018, Reeve worked for Glenstone, a private museum in Potomac, Maryland, where she organized long-term presentations by artists On Kawara and Robert Gober in conjunction with a large-scale architectural expansion, as well as the accompanying catalogues Robert Gober and On Kawara.
+Additional Glenstone projects included the permanent outdoor installation of the sound work FOREST (for a thousand years . . .) by Canadian artist duo Janet Cardiff and George Bures Miller (2017) as well as the exhibitions Fred Sandback: Light, Space, Facts (2015-2016) and Peter Fischli and David Weiss (2013-2014).
+Reeve was also originator of Glenstone’s ongoing Oral History Program, interviewing over fifty collection artists, including Jo Baer, Matthew Barney, Hilla Becher, Mike Kelley, Barbara Kruger, Martha Rosler, Cindy Sherman, Jeff Wall, and many others.
+In 2014, she organized Glenstone’s annual Roundtable symposium on the topic of the artist interview, exploring the format as both document and practice.

-Reeve’s essay on artist Jarrod Beck appears in the volume Making the Geologic Now (punctum books, 2012); her writing has also appeared in Art Papers and Art in America magazines.
-She holds a BA from Sarah Lawrence College and an MA in the History of Art from University College London.
+Women Sculptors (Phaidon, October 2024).
+Her essay on artist Jarrod Beck appears in the volume Making the Geologic Now (punctum books, 2012), and her writing has appeared in Art Papers and Art in America magazines.
+She holds a BA from Sarah Lawrence College and an MA in the history of art from University College London.